projectacrn/acrn-hypervisor/doc/getting-started/rt_industry.rst

    "ACPI S3 Support", "Intel Advanced Menu -> ACPI Settings", "Disabled" "Native ASPM", "Intel Advanced Menu -> ACPI Settings", "Disabled"

-.. note:: The BIOS settings depend on the platform and BIOS version; some may not be applicable.
+.. note:: BIOS settings depend on the platform and BIOS version; some may not be applicable.

 Configure CAT
 -------------